MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Number-Madness/README.md

 ## Task

-Write a short program that will use two numbers.
+Write a short program that will use two whole numbers.
 The program will then show the results of the numbers being:

 1. Added
 2. Subtracted